 - Select the cells to be converted to numbers

-- In the Paste Special window, select Multiply, then click OK
+- In the Paste Special window, select Add, then click OK

 #1 specifically relates to numbers formatted as text, but #2 and #3 can be used in many scenarios where numbers are stored as text.

-The apostrophe (‘) is a special character in Excel.
-Whenever an apostrophe is entered before a value, this tells Excel that everything that follows is text.
+The apostrophe ( ‘ ) is a special character in Excel.
+Whenever an apostrophe is entered at the start of a value or formula, this tells Excel that everything that follows is text.

-This ensures we can store numbers as text.
-For example, if we wanted to store an employee number that contained leading zeros, Excel would remove the zeros on data entry.
+This special character ensures we can store numbers as text.
+For example, if we wanted to hold an employee number containing leading zeros, Excel might remove the zeros on data entry.

 Therefore, we insert the apostrophe to ensure Excel understands this as text.

-However, sometimes this apostrophe can appear when we don’t want it.
+However, sometimes an apostrophe can appear when we don’t want it.
 This often happens when the data is imported from an external system.

-The screenshot below shows that the calculation doesn’t work as expected (1 + 1 = 1 is clearly wrong).
+The screenshot below shows a calculation that doesn’t work as expected.
+The formula in Cell B4 is SUM(B2:B3), therefore 1 + 1 = 2, yet the value in B4 equals 1.
 This is because cell B3 contains a value with an apostrophe preceding it.

 Either remove the apostrophe manually or use techniques #2 and #3 listed in the section above to fix the issue.

 There is a similar impact on formulas.
-In the screenshot below, the SUM function has a leading apostrophe; therefore, it is treated as text.
+For example, in the screenshot below, the SUM function has a leading apostrophe; therefore, it is treated as text.